-Education Program or Activity - Locations, events, or circumstances where the College exercises substantial control over both the Respondent, and the context in which the alleged sexual harassment or discrimination occurs and also includes any building owned or controlled by the College or by a student organization that is officially recognized by the College.
+Education Program or Activity - Locations, events, or circumstances where the College exercises substantial control over both the Respondent, and the context in which the alleged sexual harassment or discrimination occurs and also includes any building owned or controlled by the College or by a student organization that is officially recognized by the College, and locations including outside of the U.S. or outside of the College's activities.